ego-lay-atman-bay/rk-blender/README.md

 This is just my custom made extension builder that handles gathering the wheels for me (especially since the dependencies can update, and I don't want to manually gather those).

 After you build the extension, just install it into blender.
+You can either run this command, or install the resulting zip file (in the new `dist` folder) through the gui.

 ```
 blender --command extension install-file dist/rk_format-1.0.0.zip --repo user_default
 ```

-Then in blender, go into preferences, add-ons, then enable "RK Format".
+Open Blender, and go into preferences, add-ons, then enable "RK Format" (this is also where you can install the zip without the command).

+## Updating
 When you want to update the extension, just build it and install it again.
-However the dependencies won't be updated.
-In order to update the dependencies, just disable the add-on, close blender, open blender, then enable the add-on.
+However the dependencies won't be updated automatically.
+In order to update the dependencies, just disable the add-on, close Blender, open Blender, then enable the add-on.